 What is the legislation on Spanish foundations?

-As presented above, one of the main rules of law available for Spanish foundations is the Constitution of Spain.
+One of the main rules of law available for Spanish foundations is the Constitution of Spain.
 However, also other regulations are applicable.
 For example, the latest rule of law specifically addressed to Spanish foundations is the Foundation Act 50/2002, which replaced the previous legislation on the matter, the Foundation Act 30/1994.

 Those who want to open a company in Spain operating as a foundation must know that there are specific rules of law that are created by the regional authorities operating in this country.
 Thus, additional regulations on foundations can be found in regions such as Navarra, Galicia or Cataluña.

-Investors must know that, regardless of the incorporation place of the Spanish foundation, the central government of Spain has full authority in creating regulations concerning the taxation of this type of structure;our team of consultants in company registration in Spain can provide an extensive presentation on the taxation system available for a Spanish foundation.
+Regardless of the incorporation place of the Spanish foundation, the central government of Spain has full authority in creating regulations concerning the taxation of this type of structure;our team of consultants in company registration in Spain can provide an extensive presentation on the taxation system available for a Spanish foundation.

 The main purposes of a foundation in Spain